 Vaginal Hysterectomy, Uterosacral Ligament Suspension, Anterior Repair, and Perineorrhaphy

-The patient is a 74-year-old female who presented with bothersome Stage III pelvic organ prolapse.
-She desired definitive surgical management for her prolapse and opted for total vaginal hysterectomy, uterosacral ligament suspension and anterior/posterior vaginal repairs.
-She had urodynamic testing before surgery that showed no stress urinary incontinence, no detrusor overactivity, and normal bladder capacity.
+The patient is a 74-year-old female who presented with bothersome stage III pelvic organ prolapse.
+She desired definitive surgical management for her prolapse and opted for total vaginal hysterectomy, uterosacral ligament suspension, and anterior/posterior vaginal repairs.
+She had urodynamic testing before the surgery that showed no stress urinary incontinence, no detrusor overactivity, and normal bladder capacity.
 The surgery was uncomplicated.
 She was discharged home the same day as surgery and her postoperative recovery was unremarkable.

 There was no indication for imaging for this patient.

-As a non-frail 74-year-old woman, preoperative labs included complete blood count (CBC), hemoglobin A1c (Hgb A1C), urinalysis and urine culture and electrocardiogram (ECG).
-She was not anemic or thrombocytopenic, Hgb A1C was 6.2 mg/dL and urine was without evidence of infection.
+As a non-frail 74-year-old woman, preoperative labs included complete blood count (CBC), hemoglobin A1c (Hgb A1C), urinalysis, urine culture, and electrocardiogram (ECG).
+She was not anemic or thrombocytopenic, Hgb A1C was 6.2 mg/dL, and urine was without evidence of infection.
 ECG showed normal sinus rhythm.
 Patient was thus cleared for surgery.

 Options for Treatment